 Liliana (Lily) D’Ambrosio is a member of the Australian Labor Party and has represented the electorate of Mill Park in the Victorian Legislative Assembly since 2002.
 She was appointed the Minister for Industry and Minister for Energy and Resources following the election of the Andrews Labor Government in 2014.
-In 2016 she became Minister for Energy, Environment and Climate Change and Minister for Suburban Development.
+In 2016 she was appointed Minister for Energy, Environment and Climate Change and Minister for Suburban Development.
+In December 2018 she was appointed Minister for Energy, Environment and Climate Change and Minister for Solar Homes.
+In June 2022, while serving as the Minister for Energy, Minister for Environment and Climate Action and Minister for Solar Homes, she was also given the added responsibility as coordinating minister for the Department of Environment, Planning, Land and Water.
+In November 2022, she was appointed Minister for Energy & Resources, Minister for Climate Action and Minister for the State Electricity Commission.

 Lily grew up in the suburb of Fawkner.
 She studied english, philosophy, and politics at the University of Melbourne and also holds a Diploma in Public Policy.

-As Minister for Suburban Development, she is developing strategic partnerships between Australia’s three levels of government, community and business to address local opportunities and priorities.
-This includes the co-ordination of social, economic and environmental investment and service delivery in Melbourne suburbs.
+As Minister for Suburban Development, she has developed strategic partnerships between Australia’s three levels of government, community and business to address local opportunities and priorities.
+This included the co-ordination of social, economic and environmental investment and service delivery in Melbourne suburbs.

 In 2015, Minister D’Ambrosio oversaw the development and implementation of the Andrews Labor Government’s Future Industries Fund, and Sector Strategies to harness Victoria’s competitive advantage to target growth industries including the new energy technologies sector.

-She remains the only woman responsible for energy across the nine national and sub-national governments in Australia, and is a leading advocate for a modernised Australian energy system that facilitates a smooth transition into a clean, reliable and affordable energy future.
+She is a leading advocate for a modernised Australian energy system that facilitates a smooth transition into a clean, reliable and affordable energy future.